qiueqiue/simpleapp-generator/docs/backend.md

 }
 ```

-    c.
-Once `additionalApis` properties defined properly, the controller, and frontend client automatically support the api.
+* Once `additionalApis` properties defined properly, the controller, and frontend client automatically support the api.
-    d.
-Controller expect parameter `doctype` exists in this methods, cause entrypoint declare that
+* Controller expect parameter `doctype` exists in this methods, cause entrypoint declare that
-    e. `appuser` always first parameter, and 2nd parameter will base on entrypoint.
+* `appuser` always first parameter, and 2nd parameter will base on entrypoint.

-3. `src/simpleapp/services/user.service`:
+3. ***src/simpleapp/services/user.service***:
-    a. after specifc user deleted, it will remove all existing user permission in that tenant
+* after specifc user deleted, it will remove all existing user permission in that tenant

-4. `src/simpleapp/services/autoinc.service`:
+4. ***src/simpleapp/services/autoinc.service***:
-    a. it provide autoincreament number for tenantId/orgId/branchId with execution `generateNextNo`
+*it provide autoincreament number for tenantId/orgId/branchId with execution `generateNextNo`

 ``` typescript
 {